 By monitoring the time it takes to transfer files, you can get an indication of what speed, measured in Mbps (megabits per second), your connection is getting.

-The Finder broadband speed test will calculate a number of different factors related to your broadband speed.
+The Finder broadband speed test calculates a number of different factors related to your broadband speed.
 While all of them are important, depending on your particular needs some may be more important than others.

 Ping measures the time it takes for a signal to be sent from one computer to another computer and then back.
 It’s not so much about the transmission of data as it is about how long it takes for the two computers to actually get connected.
 Ping is generally measured in milliseconds, and the lower the ping result, the better the connection.
 A low ping is essential for online gaming, where you need your button presses and mouse clicks to be registered on the server as quickly as they happen so you aren’t at a disadvantage against your competitors.